CRMSB/PAPER_SG-BSSFP/README.md

 * To install : `File -> Import -> Binary Method ` and select the sequence in the share folder.

-Sequence is now install and available under the **Palette** tab/Explorer tab/Scan Programs & Protocols :
+Sequence is now installed and available under the **Palette** tab/Explorer tab/Scan Programs & Protocols :

 ```
 Object : AnyObject